Asian College of Neuropsychopharmacology

 Guidelines

-1. The nominator and nominee should be the member of AsCNP.
+1. Both the nominator and the nominee must be members of AsCNP.

-2. Nominator’s letter of recommendation includes a 500-word statement which summarizes the nominee’s current work activity and achievement
+2. The nominator’s letter of recommendation should include a one- to three-page statement summarizing the nominee’s current work, activities, and achievements.

-3. Nominee’s curriculum vitae include a list of publications.
+3. The nominee’s curriculum vitae should include a list of publications.

-5. The application should be sent to AsCNP Central Office (secretariatascnp.org).
+5. Applications should be sent to the AsCNP Central Office via email at secretariatascnp.org.

 Please fax or mail this application to: